 I offer short, medium and long term work depending on what seems most advisable.
-I meet with clients individually or in groups.
+I meet with clients individually or in groups, principally in person but at the current time on the phone, skype or zoom.
 We would have an introductory meeting to see how we get on and to discuss what therapy might best suit you.

 I go along with the usual distinction between counselling and therapy: that counselling focusses on a particular problem or stage in life, and that therapy is about ongoing patterns of behaving and relating to others.